top of page

 Mare Profile = 3-10-5-7-6 Speed = 13 Stamina = 13 Index = 0.88 Triads = 18-22-18

 • I went back and forth with #4 and #5 and opted to fall on this placement for now.
 Even though the 7.00/11.00 index here stands out much better for the Kentucky Derby than Renegade's 3.00/3.00, the two Into Mischief Rear-Runners are still very compatible.
 I chose #5 for Commandment at this time which is a drop from January's #2 spot based only on the drifting in the stretch in the FOY.
 He had excellent energy distribution walking into the race, but the drifting put a kink in that.
 He sits more mid-pack than rear but that still defies the 7.00 index.
-He's burning a bit of extra energy earlier than Renegade.
+He's burning a bit of extra energy earlier than Renegade, so we'll have to monitor that in his next outing.
 At the moment, I kinda see them as equals, but something about Renegade is more in tune with a legitimate shot at the board in the Derby.
 Maybe it will switch next month.

 DP = 1-3-4-0-0 (8) DI = 3.00 CD = 0.63 ANZ = 3.00